scottfr/SystemsBook/12 Agents/Agents.md

 When doing modeling, it is important to not get focused on labels or taxonomies of different techniques.
 Given a modeling task, you want to think about what tools and techniques are best used to approach it.
 You want to make sure not to approach a modeling task by trying to figure out how to force that task into the constraints of a favorite modeling paradigm.

+~ Exercise

+Compare and contrast the Agent Based Modeling and System Dynamics approach to creating models.
+Provide three examples of modeling tasks where Agent Based Modeling would be better suited than System Dynamics and three examples where the reverse would be true.

+~ End Exercise